Two antenna cables,

 ever been the same.
 I know at least one person who claims to this day that he

 has never recovered.
 People were hurt and angry.
-I knew someone who copied vicious
+I knew someone who photocopied vicious

 letters of complaint and anonymously sent them to the station repeatedly for